TheRealRazbi/Stocks-of-Razbia/README.md

 The minigame and all companies are hosted locally.
 As this is currently in the testing version, everything is subject to change.

+### Event System:
+Each 4 months, a company [usually with fewest owned stocks] gets picked for a positive event.
+The event is announced and it increase the chance of that company making making, by 5-20% for 2-4 months.

 ### Supports:

+- Fully customizable Command Names, Command Outputs and Announcements
 - Streamlabs Extension Currency
 - StreamElements Currency
 - Streamlabs Chatbot Local Currency
-- Streamlabs Cloudbot [not yet, because it has no API support, so I have to do some webscrapping]
+- Streamlabs Cloudbot [not yet, because it has no API support, so it will require webscrapping from my end]
 - Fully Local Currency [not yet, I will add it whenever Streamers will ask for it]

 ## Contributions: